serbinskis/minecraft-plugins/SMPTweaks/README.md

 # SMPTweaks

 This is the source code of SMPTweaks.
 SMPTweaks is a plugin that tweaks some game mechanics and adds extra features.
 Every one of these tweaks can be disabled and enabled inside the config: `/plugins/SMPTweaks/config.yml`.
+You can download the SMPTweaks [here](https://github.com/serbinskis/minecraft-plugins/raw/refs/heads/master/SMPTweaks/build/SMPTweaks.jar).

 ## Custom Potions